 Punch a line of holes on the blanket; pull through a string and then hang your “new” curtain using suction cups.
 It’s that easy.
 It helps block the excessive light and heat piercing through the car window, therefore, protecting your little one.

 As you know, they sometimes get fussy when overwhelmed by such elements.

 9. Get a pacifier bib

 This is a must-carry item if you’re planning to have your teething baby on board.

 It helps calm the discomfort that comes with teething.
 In most cases, a baby will drop his/her pacifier (which can happen several times–by mistake and intentionally) forcing you to disinfect each time that happens.

-To avoid all these stress, simply attach the pacifier to some tapered bib.
+To avoid all this stress, simply attach the pacifier to some tapered bib.
 Put the bib on your baby and relax.